boots-edu/textbook/source/original/week5.md

 Using  __Inheritance\,__  we can build complex hierarchies of objects in order to define new types that are a  __type of__  some existing type\.

 * So hopefully this makes sense\.
-  * When a concept contains another concept \(a point has a color\)\, then we use  _composition_  and add the second concept’s class as a property of the first\.
+  * When a concept contains another concept \(a point has a color\)\, then we use  _composition_  and add the second concept's class as a property of the first\.
     * Color is a property of Point
   * When a concept is a type of some other concept\, or is that other concept \(a student is a type of user\, so is a teacher\)\, then we user __ __  _inheritance _ to  _extend_  the other concept\, adding additional properties and methods\.
     * A teacher extends the concept of User